caina89/MDDImpute/README.md

 ## PRS predictions in external cohorts

-PRS from observed, imputed and MTAG GWAS on LifetimeMDD in UKBiobank are used to predict MDD in the following cohorts
+PRS from observed, imputed and MTAG GWAS on LifetimeMDD in UKBiobank are used to predict MDD in the following cohorts; PRSice-2 is used for these PRS, same as shown as above.
+Confidence intervals for prediction R2s are derived using bootstrapping shown in ```bootstrap.R``` in the ```PRS_predict``` directory

 |ABBREVIATION	|COLLECTION STRATEGY	|STUDY TYPE	|N	|Neff	|SAMPLE PREV	|POPULATION PREV|
 |---|---|---|---|---|---|---|